-In order to prove a service connection for PTSD, and receive VA disability compensation, you must provide evidence of the following to the VA:
+To prove a service connection for PTSD and receive VA disability compensation, you must provide evidence of the following to the VA:

-- A statement, written by you, about the service-connected stressful event that caused your PTSD.
-In some cases, you may be required to provide corroborating evidence in the form of a buddy letter, your military records, police reports, newspaper articles, and more.
+- A statement written by you about the service-connected stressful event that caused your PTSD.
+Sometimes, you may be required to provide corroborating evidence through a buddy letter, military records, police reports, newspaper articles, etc.

 - A medical nexus opinion from a VA psychologist or psychiatrist (or one under contract with the VA) linking the current diagnosis to the in-service stressor.

 Once the VA is satisfied that your PTSD is service-connected, you will receive a rating under 38 CFR § 4.130, Diagnostic Code 9411.
 Our team can work with you to help you understand whether or not you have enough evidence to pursue a PTSD claim.